hrd9/pythonProject2/readme.md

-#Project 2:
+#Project 2: Git Repository Links

-Link to the Git Repository.
+This git repository has four branches poiniting to the individual calculator code.
+The master branch has the basic calculator program running with the full pylint coverage.